 - 1.1 Scope.
 The West Virginia Bingo law allows bingo and super bingo games to be lawfully operated by licensed qualified charitable or public service organizations under certain specified restrictions and conditions.
-The purpose of these legislative regulations is to provide the clarification and guidance necessary for lawful implementation and application of the so-called "Bingo Act". - 1.2 Authority.
-These legislative regulations are issued under the authority of West Virginia Code §§ 47-20-23 and 11-10-5. - 1.3 Filing Date. - - 1.4 Effective Date. -
+The purpose of these this legislative regulations rule is to provide the clarification and guidance necessary for lawful implementation and application of the so-called "Bingo Act". - 1.2 Authority.
+These This legislative regulations are rule is issued under the authority of West Virginia Code §§ 47-20-23 and 11-10-5. - 1.3 Filing Date. - - 1.4 Effective Date. -